microsoft/cordova-plugin-code-push/README.md

 *NOTE: Before you can start releasing updates, please log into App Center by running the `appcenter login` command*

-In its most basic form, this command only requires one parameter: your owner name + "/" + app name.
+In it's the most basic form, this command only requires one parameter: your owner name + "/" + app name.

 ```shell
 appcenter codepush release-cordova -a <ownerName>/<appName>